Duty of care

 Incidents and claims

-If an incident occurs, the Incident Form should be filled out, reviewed and retained by the committee.
+If an incident occurs, the Incident Form should be filled out by the leader, reviewed and retained by the committee.
 Follow the insurer’s guidelines regarding claims, noting that you first need to claim from Medicare, your Private Health Fund or compensation scheme.